 The namespace declaration is provided by the

-xmlns attribute.
-This attribute says that the
+xmlns parameter.
+This parameter says that the

 Note that namespace names are just strings, so the fact that the SVG namespace name also looks like a URI isn't important.
-URIs are commonly used because they are unique, the intention is not to "link" somewhere.
-(In fact URIs are used so frequently that the term "namespace URI" is commonly used instead of "namespace name".)
+URIs are commonly used because they are unique, but the intention is not to "link" somewhere.
+(In fact, URIs are used so frequently that the term "namespace URI" is commonly used instead of "namespace name".)

 Redeclaring the default namespace

-So if all the descendants of the root tag are also defined to be in the default namespace, how do you mix in content from another namespace?
-Easy.
-You just redefine the default namespace.
-Here's a short example.
+If all the descendants of the root element are also defined to be in the default namespace, how do you mix in content from another namespace?
+To include the SVG namespace in HTML, you include

-In this example the
+In this example, the

 xmlns attribute on the root

-<svg> tag has its own
+<summary> element has its own

-xmlns attribute, and by redeclaring the default namespace, this tells the user agent that the
+reports namespace, this tells the user agent that the

 Declaring namespace prefixes

-By default, parameters don't have a namespace at all, and are only known to be unique because they appear on an element that itself has a unique name.
-However, sometimes it is necessary to define attributes so that they can be reused on many different elements and still be considered to be the same attribute, independently of the element with which they are used.
+By default, parameters don't have a namespace at all.
+They are only known to be unique because they appear on an element that itself has a unique name.
+However, sometimes it is necessary to define parameters so that they can be reused on many different elements and still be considered to be the same parameter, independently of the element with which they are used.
 A very good example of this is the

-href attribute defined by the XLink specification.
-This attribute is commonly used by other XML dialects as a means to link to external resources.
-But how do you tell the user agent which dialect the attribute belongs to, in this case
+href parameter defined by the XLink specification.
+This parameter is commonly used by other XML dialects as a means to link to external resources.
+But how do you tell the user agent which dialect the parameter belongs to, in this case

-This example has the rather unusual looking attribute
+This example has the rather unusual-looking parameter

 xmlns part, this is another namespace declaration.
 However, instead of setting the default namespace, this namespace declaration sets the namespace for something called a "namespace prefix".
 In this case, we have chosen to use the prefix

-xlink (the second part) since the prefix will be used to tell the user agent about attributes that belong to XLink.
+xlink (the second part) since the prefix will be used to tell the user agent about attributes that belong to

-<html xmlns="http://www.w3.org/1999/xhtml" xmlns:svg="http://www.w3.org/2000/svg"> <body> <h1>SVG embedded inline in XHTML</h1> <svg:svg width="300px" height="200px"> <svg:circle cx="150" cy="100" r="50" fill="#ff0000" /> </svg:svg> </body> </html>
+<html lang="en" xmlns="http://www.w3.org/1999/xhtml" xmlns:svg="http://www.w3.org/2000/svg"> <body> <h1>SVG embedded inline in XHTML</h1> <svg:svg width="300px" height="200px"> <svg:circle cx="150" cy="100" r="50" fill="#ff0000" /> </svg:svg> </body> </html>

 Note that because a namespace prefix is used for the

-<svg:svg> tag and its child
+<svg:svg> element and its child

-The DOM Level 1 recommendation was created before the original Namespaces in XML recommendation was released; therefore, DOM1 isn't namespace aware.
+The DOM Level 1 recommendation was created before the original Namespaces in XML recommendation was released; therefore, DOM1 isn't namespace-aware.
 This causes problems for namespaced XML such as SVG.
-To resolve these problems, DOM Level 2 Core added namespace aware equivalents of all the applicable DOM Level 1 methods.
-When scripting SVG, it is important to use the namespace aware methods.
+To resolve these problems, DOM Level 2 Core added namespace-aware equivalents of all the applicable DOM Level 1 methods.
+When scripting SVG, it is important to use the namespace-aware methods.
 The table below lists the DOM1 methods that shouldn't be used in SVG, along with their equivalent DOM2 counterparts that should be used instead.

 rect element using